somegoat/somegoat/README.md

-Just here for understanding the APTOS ecosystem.
+Just here for understanding the APTOS ecosystem and zkRollups.
-Building something nice..

-Co founder and Chief Architect at Aptboom.
+BUIDLing Aptboom.